Apple iPhone 15 vs Nothing Phone (2)

 Who should buy each?

-Choose the Nothing Phone (2) if: you need longer battery life for 34 hours of video, enjoy a larger 6.7-inch display for gaming, or love unique design features like the Glyph Interface.
+Choose the Nothing Phone (2) if: you need a larger 6.7" screen for media consumption, longer battery life for extended use, or prefer a unique design with the Glyph Interface.

 Conclusion